Fasunle/trivia/backend/README.md

   ```

+`DELETE '/api/v1/questions/<int:id>'`

+Given a question id, delete the question

+  Args:
+      id (int): unique identifier of the question

+  Returns:
+      string: id of the deleted question if the deletion was successful.
+Otherwise, failure message is returned

 ## Testing

 Write at least one test for the success and at least one error behavior of each endpoint using the unittest library.